ValveSoftware/GameNetworkingSockets/README_P2P.md

 # About that P2P support....

+### Deploy some infrastructure

 Peer-to-peer connections require more than just working code.
 You need to actually deploy some infrastructure.
-There are three basic infrastructure needs.
+There are three basic needs:

-### Deploy some infrastructure

 * **Signaling service**  A side channel, capable of relaying small rendezvous messages from one peer to another.
 This means peers must have a constant